Feedback on my training at SAE Institute Paris

 - (A bit of an asshole, but good tkt): (I love rapping, and I'd like to make my own instrus, jpp of phase B and bails in copyright)

-- Opportunities after this training?
+- What are the opportunities after this training?
 Like where can I work, or are we looking for guys like you?
-(Or where can you make your mark?)
+(Or where can you fit in?).

 - I have no knowledge of music production, and like you, my file stinks of death.
 Do you recommend Part Time or Full Time?